greenlight-coop/infrastructure/README.md

 ## Google Cloud Platform

 See the [README.md](terraform/README.md) in the `terraform` directory for instructions on creating or updating GCP resources for Green Light.

+## Argo CD

+See the [README.md](argocd/README.md) in the `argocd` directory for artifacts and information on managing the Kubernetes cluster and applications via Argo CD.

 ## DNS